The Only Number I Trust During Earnings Season

 Specifically, when I’m evaluating a company, I look at cash flow from operations.
 This shows the actual cash that is flowing in and out of a business.
 It tells me exactly how much money a company has at its disposal to invest back into the business or pass on to shareholders.
 In short, it’s the lifeblood of any business.

-I talk a lot about cash flow in my Maximum Profit advisory, as it’s a critical part of my system.
-And as I’ve told readers of that newsletter, a proper assessment of cash flow could have saved investors from the likes of Enron and Lehman Brothers.
+I talk a lot about cash flow in my premium newsletter services.
+As I’ve told my readers, a proper assessment of cash flow could have saved investors from the likes of Enron and Lehman Brothers.

 For example, investors who closely watched the cash flow numbers for investment bank Lehman Brothers could have pinpointed exactly when the firm was in trouble… and avoided its disastrous collapse.